 The Working Class Day Off

 The working class, if they were lucky, could afford to take a day off.
-Usually they saved all year for a break at an amusement park or the beach.
+Usually they saved all year for this break.
+Popular day trips included amusement parks and beaches.